 INTRODUCTION

 Module 1 covers the proper governance, management and funding of an AtoN service by a national Competent Authority.
-It is split into four modules; governance and demonstration of the quality of maritime management (Module 1A); technical aspects of AtoN management (Module 1B); funding options for AtoN service delivery (Module 1C) and finally human resource management and the analysis of competence (Module 1D).
+It is split into fourelements; governance and demonstration of the quality of maritime management (Element 1A); technical aspects of AtoN management (Module 1B); funding options for AtoN service delivery (Module 1C) and finally, human resource management and the analysis of competence (Module 1D).

 Module 1A introduces the principles of proper governance, including effective maritime legislation.
-This theoretical competency is consolidated through exercises to analyse the demonstrable quality of maritime management of a theoretical coastal State and the production of a Level of Service statement for that State.
+This competency is consolidated through exercises to analyse the demonstrable quality of maritime management of a theoretical coastal State and the preparation of a Level of Service statement for that State.

-Module 1B focusses on technical aspects of AtoN management; principally the calculation of AtoN reliability statistics and the production of probability and consequence criteria for use when running the Simplified IALA Risk Assessment (SIRA) tool in the theoretical coast State identified in Module 1A.
-Module 1B also allocates a lecture to a specific technical aspect of AtoN service delivery e.g. the use of virtual AtoN.
+Module 1B focusses on technical aspects of AtoN management; principally the calculation of AtoN reliability statistics, and the production of probability and consequence criteria for use when running the Simplified IALA Risk Assessment (SIRA) tool in the theoretical coastal State identified in Module 1A.
+Module 1B also allocates a lecture to a specific technical aspect of AtoN service delivery, e.g. the use of virtual AtoN.
 It will be for each ATO to determine which technical aspect it will cover during that lecture.

-Module 1C covers the total cost of ownership of an AtoN service; insurance aspects and the advantages and disadvantages of contracting out an AtoN service.
-Theoretical competency is consolidated using funding and cost-benefit analysis exercises.
+Module 1C covers the total cost of ownership of an AtoN service, insurance aspects and the advantages and disadvantages of contracting out an AtoN service.
+Competency is consolidated using funding and cost-benefit analysis exercises.

-Module 1D addresses Human Resource and competency issues; the function of a national maritime committee and the production of a strategic plan for the theoretical coastal State identified in Module 1A.
+Module 1D addresses Human Resource and competency issues, and the function of a national maritime committee.
+Competency is consolidated by the preparation of a strategic plan for the theoretical coastal State identified in Module 1A.

-Instructors for this module should have proven competency, knowledge and experience in the workings of a national Competent Authority; the International Maritime Organisation and the International Association of Marine Aids to Navigation and Lighthouse Authorities.
-See Part 3 paragraph 5.1 for further guidance.

 SUBJECT FRAMEWORK